AnadamaBread/CSCE567_AnonymityVisualization/csv_README.txt

 Explainations of the survey per .csv files.
 Related to the name of the .csv files.

-PIAL2.csv = "Do you ever worry about how much informatoin is available about you on the internet"
+PIAL2.csv = "Do you ever worry about how much information is available about you on the internet"

 PIAL3a.csv = "How important to you is it that only you have access to knowledge of the websites you browse?"